mpi-advance/locality_aware/README.md

 # Building Instructions

 ## Prequistites and Dependencies
-cmake 3.21
+- CMake 3.21
+- C 11
-C 99, C++ 11
+- C++ 11
-MPI
+- MPI
-HIP or CUDA for heterogeneous functions.
+- HIP or CUDA for GPU-based optimizations, if enabled

 ## Building
 ```